Why are Empathic Listening Skills Important?

 4. INTIMACY IMPROVES

-As you improve emotionally intimacy, all forms of intimacy improve (hint, hint).
+As you improve emotional intimacy, all forms of intimacy improve (hint, hint).

 5. LISTEN, DON’T FIX